Defence of democracy and neutrality

 Ulrich Bräker (1793), The Poor Man of the Toggenburg in the Toggenburg Museum in Lichtensteig, Swiss Canton of St. Gallen. |

-Ulrich Bräker was pressured into foreign military service by a recruiter of the Prussian Army for fighting in the Seven Years' War (1756- 1798), a global conflict involving European great powers of the time.
-Bräker succeeded in deserting in the year of the Battle of Lobositz 1756.
-He returned home, married Salome Ambühl, from a better off family.
-Right after he returned home, Bräker became a trader in cotton, but without success.
+Ulrich Bräker was pressured into foreign military service by a recruiter of the Prussian Army that was at that time fighting the Seven Years' War (1756- 1798), a global conflict involving European great powers of the time.
+Bräker succeeded to desert from the Prussian Army in the year of the Battle of Lobositz 1756.
+He returned home, married Salome Ambühl, from a better-off family and tried trading cotton, but without success.
 Since he had been allowed to go to school during winter and thus had learned to read and write during childhood, he documented his life experiences in diaries.
 After little success as a businessman, Bräker became a self-taught hobbyist of philosophy and fine arts, preaching morality, commenting on Shakespeare, while never really being accepted by the elites of his times.

 Symbol of exclusion and extortion